 There is perhaps no more universally accepted legislative provision than the conditional enactment.
-Conditional enactments are common components of congressional legislation, including legislation approving interstate compacts, 40 as well as within many existing interstate and federal-territorial compacts.41 The U.S. Supreme Court and courts in 45 states and territories have recognized the appropriateness of conditional enactments for a wide range of state and federal legislation,42 including state laws enacted contingent on the passage of new federal laws.43 As explained in one typical court decision, "[1]egislation, the effectiveness of which is conditioned upon the happening of a contingency, has generally been upheld."44 Courts defer to "broad legislative discretion"45 when conditional enactments are used.
+Conditional enactments are common components of congressional legislation, including legislation approving interstate compacts, 46 as well as within many existing interstate and federal-territorial compacts.
+47 The U.S. Supreme Court and courts in 45 states and territories have recognized the appropriateness of conditional enactments for a wide range of state and federal legislation, 48 including state laws enacted contingent on the passage of new federal laws.
+As explained in one typical court decision, "[1] egislation, the effectiveness of which is conditioned upon the happening of a contingency, has generally been upheld."50 Courts defer to "broad legislative discretion"51 when conditional enactments are used.
 Because a state's authority over whether to apply for an Article V convention or whether to legislatively ratify an amendment is as plenary as any other form of legislation, case law sustains the use of a conditional enactment in connection with Article V applications and ratifications.

 Moreover, the "spirit" of Article V is not somehow violated by coordinating and consolidating the amendment process in such a way that the states applying for a convention also agree to ratify a desired amendment.
 To the contrary, there is strong evidence that the Founders expected the states would do just that.
-In rebuttal of Patrick Henry's lengthy oration at the Virginia ratification convention that it was too difficult for the states to use Article V, George Nicholas responded, "It is natural to conclude that those States who will apply for calling the Convention, will concur in the ratification of the proposed amendments" (emphasis added).
-A Nicholas clearly anticipated that states would coordinate their use of Article V from beginning to end.
+In rebuttal of Patrick Henry's lengthy oration at the Virginia ratificait was too difficult Article V, George Nicholas responded, "It is natural to conclude that those States who will apply for calling the Convention, will concur in the ratification of the proposed amendments" (emphasis added).
+Nicholas clearly anticipated that states would coordinate their use of Article V from beginning to end.
 The Founders never said the states had to apply for a convention without having any specific amendments in mind and without coordinating the ratification of those amendments.
 They never "sold" ratification of the Constitution on the basis that the Article V convention was a mysterious, autonomous body that no one - not even the states - controlled outside of the convention.
-The Founders never would have succeeded with such absurdly unpersuasive arguments against opponents of ratification, such as Patrick Henry, who railed against the usefulness of the Article V convention as a means of limiting federal power from the states.
+The Founders never would have succeeded with such absurdly unpersuasive arguments against opponents of ratification, such as Patrick Henry, who railed against the usefulness of the Article V their use of Article V from beginning to end.